seatable/seatable-developer-docs/docs/scripts/python/objects/index.md

 # Predefined Objects and Methods (Python)

+Python scripts connects to SeaTable Base with the python library [seatable-api](https://pypi.org/project/seatable-api/).
+You can find the source code on [GitHub](https://github.com/seatable/seatable-api-python).

-This is a list of all available objects and methods in SeaTable with python scripts.
+This manual list all available objects and methods that are availabe within python scripts in SeaTable.

+!!!
+Hint "Need specific function?"

+    The Python class `seatable_api` does not yet cover all available functions of the SeaTable API.
+If you are missing a special function, please contact us at [support@seatable.io](support@seatable.io) and we will try to add the missing functions.

 For a more detailed description of the used parameters, refer to the data model at the [SeaTable API Reference](https://api.seatable.io/reference/models).

+## Authentication

 !!! tip "Don't forget to authenticate"